QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     println("minimum = $(results.minimum) with in "*
     "$(results.iterations) iterations")

-Caution: while Zygote is the most exciting reverse-mode AD implementation in Julia, it has many rough edges
+Caution: while Zygote is the most exciting reverse-mode AD implementation in Julia, it has many rough edges.

-- It provides no features for getting Jacobians, so you would have to ask for each row of the jacobian separately.
+- It provides no features for getting Jacobians, so you would have to ask for each row of the Jacobian separately.
 That said, you probably want to use  ``ForwardDiff.jl`` for Jacobians if the dimension of the output is similar to the dimension of the input.
-- If you use ``gradient(f, x)`` for some ``f``, then change the function ``f`` and redo ``gradient(f,x)``, it may not update
+- If you use ``gradient(f, x)`` for some ``f``, then change the function ``f`` and rerun ``gradient(f, x)``, it may not update
 - You cannot, in the current release, use mutating functions (e.g. modify a value in an array/etc.) although that feature is in progress
 - Compiling can be very slow for complicated functions.